 (a) the President or, in the President's absence, the Secretary presides; or

-(b) if the President and the Secretary are absent, or are unable to preside, the members present must choose one of their number to preside.
+(b) if the President and the Secretary are absent, or are unable to preside, the members present must choose one of their numbers to preside.

 29. Voting at committee meetings